apugh/realm-api-docs/feedback/various_users.md

 - Match Details call - would deaths not increment for the times someone gets downed or turned into a chicken?
 And do you know what this field is for: dropped_out_flag?  <i>[AP: 2018-06-15]: Good questions ... will check w/Dev</i>

-- Would it be possible to add the region that the match took place into the top level match object where the match_id and queue stuff is?  <i>[AP: 2018-06-15]:  My initial pass indicates this is not readily available.
-It could be available with a more expensive query.
-Will hold off for now.</i>
+- Would it be possible to add the region that the match took place into the top level match object where the match_id and queue stuff is?  <i>[AP: 2018-06-15]:  Yes.</i>

 **CSpraggs**